 Captain the Chevalier Richard Mingo Sweeney of Bolger’s Park, Lt.
 RCN (R), Capt.
 CA (R), GCLJ, KMLJ, OL

 Capt. the Chevalier Richard Mingo Sweeney of Bolger’s Park was born on 29 October 1922 in Trochu, Alberta, Canada.
-The Great Depression forced his family to migrate east and as a result they eventually settled in Bermuda.
-With a strong family tradition of military service, at the age of just 17 he joined the Royal Canadian Corps of Signals in Charlottetown, Prince Edward Island in 1939.
-Due to a training injury, he was discharged and returned to Bermuda to recuperate.
-Later, he joined the Royal Canadian Navy and was commissioned a Lieutenant in 1942.
+The Great Depression forced his family to migrate east and they eventually settled in the British Crown Colony of Bermuda.
+Following a long-standing family tradition of military service, he joined the Royal Canadian Corps of Signals in Charlottetown, Prince Edward Island in 1939 at the age of seventeen.
+A training injury led to his early discharge and he returned home to Bermuda to recuperate.
+Later, he joined the Royal Canadian Navy and was commissioned a lieutenant in 1942.
 He served as Gunnery Officer during the Battle of the Atlantic on board the K172 Corvette, HMCS Trillium.
-He was then given command of the Port Security Guard in St. John’s, Newfoundland from 1943-46.
+He was given command of the Port Security Guard in St. John’s, Newfoundland from 1943-46.
 Following the war, he became involved in the Cadet Corps in Montreal, Quebec and attained the rank of Captain (Canadian Army).

 In addition to his role in the Military and Hospitaller Order of St. Lazarus of Jerusalem, he was an active member in many associations and societies, including the Augustan Society, the Royal Stuart Society, the Monarchist League of Canada, the International Monarchist League, the Military History Society of Ireland, the Donegal Historical Society, the Heraldry Society of Scotland, the Royal Heraldry Society of Canada, the International Commission of Orders of Chivalry, and the Canadian Naval Officers Association, among many others.
 His publications include Sween (Suibhne), Clan of the Battle Axe: A Brief History of the MacSweeney Galloglass, and Scots Empire: Beinge the Storie of the Kingdom of Scotland’s Briefe Empire: the Lordship of Nova Scotia.